aiven/aiven-docs/docs/products/postgresql/howto/report-metrics-grafana.md

 1. Select the target M3DB, or PostgreSQL database service and go to its service page.
-Under **Manage integrations**, choose the **Monitor Data in Grafana** option to make the metrics available on that platform.
+Under **Manage integrations**, choose the **Grafana Metrics Dashboard** option to make the metrics available on that platform.

 2.